grudzinskialan/vue-news-app/README.md

 ## features
 * displaying news articles from https://newsapi.org/
-* search bar allowing user to search for categories and/or article titles
+* search bar allowing user to search for categories and/or article titles (autocomplete feature maybe?)
 * after signing in (optional), the user can mark an article as starred - it'll be saved in his profile for accessing it later on - not available for user that is not signed in
 * small weather widget on the navbar
 * clickable categories - under the navbar and in the bottom right corner component
-* each article will be opened as a modal window
+* each article will be opened as a new page